dugramen/godot-global-project/README.md

 - `EditorPlugin` virtual methods
 - `EditorPlugin` signals

-The biggest limitation, however, is with dependencies.
+Another concern, is with dependencies.
 - When loading resources, `res://` paths can only point to the current project's directory.
 To load global-project files, they must use absolute paths.
 But the editor makes that very hard to do.
+- So I've included functionality to automatically convert paths.
+When the global-project loads, and when a resource is saved, if a file is in the `editor-only` or `project-manager` folder, it will be processed into the `.processed` folder (hidden from the editor).
+These processed files have their paths converted to absolute paths, pointing to other files in the `.processed` folder.
-- So instead of loading scripts directly, they are processed into separate scripts, with all their ***preload paths*** converted to paths in the global-project.
+- For scripts, only their ***preload paths*** are converted to paths in the global-project.
 	```gdscript
 	# This
 	var my_res_file := preload("res://editor-only/my-plugin/my-file.gd")
 	# Becomes something like this
 	var my_abs_file := preload("D:/Godot/global-project//editor-only/my-plugin/my-file.gd")
 	```
-> All processed files are stored in the `.processed` folder of the project (ignored by the editor)
 - If you want direct access to the global-project path in a variable or something, you can preload the included `paths.gd` script like so
   ```gdscript
   var Paths := preload("res://editor-only/included/paths.gd")